So You Want to Travel but Don’t Have Enough Money to Go?

 - Tessa Torrente of Travel Where to Next

 - Megan Jerrard of Mapping Megan

 - Serena of Serena on the Go

 - Mike and Oshin of Hobo with a Laptop

 And here’s a bonus reference for smart tips for business travel: from Kana of Life in Wanderlust

 I hope that you now feel empowered to take your future into your own hands and to travel if you want to – not if you can afford to!
-Sometimes, the only obstacle is in our minds, but the most important thing we can do to get closer to our goals is to TAKE THE FIRST STEP.
+Remember that cheap travel is not comfort travel—beggars can’t be choosers—but it is travel nonetheless.
+And to snag cheap travel deals, you must have a radar out for the less attractive options (e.g., flight times, hotel locations, visiting times of local attractions, etc.) in order to ensure enough money in your pocket to maintain travel on your frugal budget (#droppingknowledge).
+Sometimes, the only obstacle for budget travel is in our minds, but the most important thing we can do to get closer to our goals is to TAKE THE FIRST STEP.
 So take your first step – any step.
 And after that, take another one.
 And another one.
 And another one.
 All the way until you feet land on your dream destination.
 Happy travels!
 And please share in the comments section if my travel advice helped you achieve your goal.